gristlabs/grist-core/README.md

 This repository, `grist-core`, is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), which is an [OSI](https://opensource.org/)-approved free software license.
 See LICENSE.txt and NOTICE.txt for more information.
+If you have received a version of Grist with an `ext` directory, the material within it is separately licensed.